dima-brook/w3f_application/xp.network.md

 **Dmitry Briukhanov**

-- Over 18 years of experiences in Development and Management
+- Over 18 years of experience in Development and Management
-- Former Senior Project Manager in Best Systems
+- Former Senior Software Developer in Best Systems, Israel
+- Former Team Lead in NLK, Russia

 **Verbal Kint**

-- Over 15 years of experiences in Blockchain Development in Rust and Move
+- Over 5 years of experiences in Blockchain Development 8 years in Rust, 1 year in Move and 15 years of development experience overall

 ### Team Code Repos (PoC)